UCDavisLibrary/dams-example-repository/README.md

 ## Accessing the LDP Server

-Now that we have elevated privileges, let's revisit the root to the LDP services, http://localhost:3000/fcrepo/rest .
+Now that we have elevated privileges, let's revisit the root to the LDP services, `http://localhost:3000/fcrepo/rest`.
 Now we should have access to this location.
 There isn't anything here, but at least we can see that now.
 Users familiar with Fedora will note that this is the standard fedora interface when accessed via the browser.

 In many of the examples following, we will also be using the command-line tool `fin`.
-If you haven't already, you can install this tool with `npm install -g @ucd-lib/fin-cli`
+If you haven't already, you can install this tool with `npm install -g @ucd-lib/fin-cli`.
+If you've already installed fin make sure you upgrade to the newest version `npm install -g @ucd-lib/fin-cli@0.10.0`.

 The first time you use `fin`, you need to point to the server that you want to interact with.
 Run the command `fin shell`.
 This will put you into an interactive mode.
 It will also prompt for a fedora endpoint.
-Use the value to match your FIN_URL, in our example http://localhost:3000.
+Use the value to match your FIN_URL, in our example `http://localhost:3000`.

 Next, just as for the browser, we need to get a valid token for our command-line server.
 Within the fin shell try `login`.
 This should launch a service to